pypa/virtualenv/docs/development.rst

 ------------

-Refer to the `pip development`_ documentation - it applies equally to virtualenv, except that virtualenv issues should filed on the `virtualenv repo`_ at GitHub.
+Refer to the `pip development`_ documentation - it applies equally to virtualenv, except that virtualenv issues should be filed on the `virtualenv repo`_ at GitHub.

 Virtualenv's release schedule is tied to pip's -- each time there's a new pip